The Essential Guide to Mass Communication: History, Methods, Ethics, and the Future

 - Electrical era: This is the age of the first electric microphones, amplifiers, and electronic recordings.
 This is the era of vinyl discs and - arguably - the mass music market industry developed in the early-to-mid 19th century

-- Magnetic era: The era of magnetic tape (including audio cassettes), hi-fi, and most importantly for sound engineering - the use of multitrack recording which allowed for sound manipulation and better editing
+- Magnetic era: The era of magnetic tape (including audio cassettes), hi-fi, and most importantly sound engineering - the use of multitrack recording which allowed for sound manipulation and better editing

-- Digital era: Beginning in 1975, nothing can compare to the rapid development in technologies that happened with the first two decades of the computing age (15).
+- Digital era: Beginning in 1975, nothing can compare to the rapid development in technologies that happened within the first two decades of the computing age (15).
 It allowed for no distortion, multiple sound layers, and quicker and cheaper editing, democratizing music production

 Marconi, Braun, and the Development of Radio